Planning your estate is an important matter.

 So, you need to discuss this possibility with your lawyer when drafting your will to minimise the chances of any estate litigation.

-These are primarily assets in your personal name and include:
+These are primary assets in your personal name and include:

 - Bank account